CFCF-AM, Canada's First Radio station - XWA - now silent, Montréal

 Over the next few years, there were newspaper reports of rumours of experimental radio activity by the Marconi Company - but since there were few radio receivers, these rumours were not substantiated.

 In 1919, after the war, the Marconi Wireless Telegraph Company was granted an experimental radio licence in Montreal.
 Extensive experiments were conducted on XWA before CFCF was granted its licence in 1920.
 These experiments were heard only by those with "crystal sets" or equivalent expeimental devices.

-Darby Coats, one of the engineers operating the experimental station, Darby remembered borrowing a record player and records from a local store in return for mentioning it on the air - thus introducing the concept of contra to the airwaves for the very first time.
+Darby Coats was one of the engineers operating the experimental station.
+Darby remembered borrowing a record player and records from a local store in return for mentioning it on the air - thus introducing the concept of contra to the airwaves for the very first time.
 They would also rip and read news and weather forecasts from the local Montreal papers.

 On May 20, XWA broadcast the first "real" radio program produced by Coats and his partner, the first such program in the world, from studios on the top floor of the Marconi plant on William Street.
 It consisted of a performance by vocalist Dorothy Lutton.

 XWA became CFCF on November 4.
-CFCF opened on 440 meters with 500 watts and the station had Canada's first broadcast studio, in The Canada Cement Building in Phillips Square.
-The station was owned be the Marconi Wireless Telegraph Company.
+CFCF opened on 440 meters with 500 watts and the station had Canada's first broadcast studio, in the Canada Cement Building in Phillips Square.
+The station was owned by the Marconi Wireless Telegraph Company.